macey26/100-days-of-code/r1-log.md

 ###R1D33
 Today I worked on the removeFromArray test development exercise from @theOdinProject I passed the first test, then spent time learning more about optional arguments.

+###R1D34/D35
+Still working on removing multiple items from an array using arguments.
+I'm reading up on the arguments object, but not sure get it.
+I will keep trying.
+Didn't tweet yesterday there wasn't much to report.
+#100DaysOfCode

+###R1D36
+My internet connection was down, so I spent some time readining @ydkjs and practicing the examples in it.

+###R1D37
+I spent some time reading @ydkjs and practicing the examples in it.
+I think this book is so helpful, in my mission learn javascript.